 The alternative to an angled door is to build the framework out so that standard rectangular doors can be fitted.
 This works well in some situations but it does mean there is no direct access to the internal compartment behind the framework.

-Arrange a free, no-obligation survey from one of our custom wardrobe installation experts to ensure your peace of mind.
+Arrange a free, no-obligation design visit from one of our custom wardrobe installation experts to ensure your peace of mind.